-Complaints should ideally be put in writing and addressed to either Mrs Melanie Bowers or Mrs Julie Williams-Wilson, although you are of course free to discuss things informally with any of the doctors or with Melanie or Julie, first.
+Complaints should ideally be put in writing and addressed to Practice Operations Manager Mrs Rachel Mack, although you are of course free to discuss things informally with any of the doctors or with Rachel first.
 Sometimes things go wrong and we will always do our best to address any deficiencies on our part.
 We would rather have your feedback if you are unhappy so that we can improve things for the future.

 Making a complaint will not affect your care or treatment.
 We adhere to the NHS complaints policy and will always acknowledge and investigate your concerns.
 A copy of our full complaints policy is available from reception.

 What should you do if you want on the spot help when using the health service?
 The NHS expects all members of staff to listen and respond to you to the best of their ability.
 But sometimes, you may wish to talk to someone employed especially to help you.

 The Patient Advice and Liaison Service known as PALS, has been introduced to ensure that the NHS listens to patients, their relatives, carers and friends and answers their questions and resolves their concerns as quickly as possible.